Copper metallurgy in Africa: Ore sources

 There are not any known mines in tropical West Africa, however copper and lead workings have been in the Benue Trough in southeastern Nigeria.
 With the exception of a few areas near Kilembe in Uganda and Rwanda, there are no sources of copper in East Africa.
 The largest concentration of copper found in Africa is the Lufilian Arc.
-It is an eight hundred kilometer crescent shaped belt, which extends from the Copperbelt in Zambia to the southern Shaba Province in Congo (Bisson et al. 2000).
+It is an eight hundred kilometer crescent shaped belt, which extends from the Copperbelt in Zambia to the southern Shaba Province in Congo.

 Mining and processing

 Early African miners used copper oxides and carbonates rather than sulfides, because they were able to reduce oxides and carbonates to copper metal, but not sulfides.
 Sulfides were more complex to reduce to metal and required multiple stages.
-Complex deep-mining methods and special tools were not needed, because oxides were structurally weakened by decomposition processes and contained the most desirable ores, and although the techniques used seemed to be simple, Africans were very successful in extracting large quantities of high-grade ore (Bisson et al. 2000).
+Complex deep-mining methods and special tools were not needed, because oxides were structurally weakened by decomposition processes and contained the most desirable ores, and although the techniques used seemed to be simple, Africans were very successful in extracting large quantities of high-grade ore.

 The copper mines themselves were most frequently open stopes or open stopes with shafts.
 Shafts were rare in African copper mining.
 There are several ethnographic accounts of African copper mining techniques, and they all seem to be on the same technological level.
-Any variation depended upon different geological circumstances and capabilities of the miners (Bisson et al. 2000).
+Any variation depended upon different geological circumstances and capabilities of the miners.

 There are more variations of copper smelting than there are of mining, and most of the observations and photos that were taken are in major copper producing areas.
 There is a lack of evidence of smelting in West Africa; however casting continued to be present and is well documented.
-The most common ore in Africa is malachite and it was used mainly with hardwood charcoal the smelting process (Bisson et al. 2000).
+The most common ore in Africa is malachite and it was used mainly with hardwood charcoal the smelting process.